 The Evening Decaf Latte

-2 shots of quality decaf espresso (or 4 oz strong decaf coffee)
+2 shots decaf espresso or 4 oz strong decaf coffee.

 Steps: